fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

 - [Heap exploit - Fastbin Reverse into Tcache](https://velog.io/@chk_pass/Heap-exploit-Fastbin-Reverse-into-Tcache)
 - [how2heap - fastbin_reverse_into_tcache.c](https://github.com/shellphish/how2heap/blob/master/glibc_2.31/fastbin_reverse_into_tcache.c)

-These resources assume we can free a victim chunk and write values, but since `edit` is impossible when `size_4160[index]` is `0` in this problem, we need to additionally create a fastbin dup situation.
+These resources assume we can free a victim chunk and write values, but since `edit` is impossible when `size_4160[index]` is 0 in this challenge, we need to additionally create a fastbin dup situation.

 The exploitation flow is as follows.

-1. Free `7` fastbin-range chunks to fill tcache
+1. Free `7` fastbin-length chunks to fill tcache
-2. Create fastbin dup using double free
+2. Create fastbin dup using UAF
 3. Allocate `7` chunks to empty tcache
-4. Allocate 8th chunk to manipulate `next_chunk`
+4. Allocate `8`th chunk to manipulate `next_chunk`
 5. Request chunk allocation until manipulated `next_chunk` address is allocated
 6. Use allocated address for AAW